qdrant/quaterion/docs/source/tutorials/nlp_tutorial.rst

         answer: aws lambda functions powered by aws graviton2 processors are 20% cheaper compared to x86-based lambda functions

 Data have to be represented as `SimilaritySample </quaterion.dataset.similarity_samples.html>`_ instances.
+With questions and answers we can use `SimilarityPairSample </quaterion.dataset.similarity_samples.SimilarityPairSample>`_.
+`SimilarityPairSample` contains 2 objects - `obj_a` and `obj_b`, `score` - float to represent similarity between objects
+and `subgroup` - special field to determine which objects can be considered as negative examples.

 We will use `torch.utils.data.Dataset <https://pytorch.org/docs/stable/data.html>`_ to convert data and feed it to the model.

 Code to split the data is omitted but can be found in the `repo <https://github.com/qdrant/demo-cloud-faq/blob/tutorial/faq/train_val_split.py>`_.